MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 1. If the environment variable `OMP_NUM_THREADS` is defined, then the value of this environment variable is the number of threads requested.

-1. If none of the methods above were used, then the number of threads requested is implementation-defined.
+1. If none of the methods above is used, then the number of threads requested is implementation-defined.

 If the `num_threads` clause is present then it supersedes the number of threads requested by the `omp_set_num_threads` library function or the `OMP_NUM_THREADS` environment variable only for the parallel region it's applied to.
-Subsequent parallel regions aren't affected by it.
+Later parallel regions aren't affected by it.

-The number of threads that execute the parallel region also depends upon whether or not dynamic adjustment of the number of threads is enabled.
+The number of threads that execute the parallel region also depends upon whether dynamic adjustment of the number of threads is enabled.
 If dynamic adjustment is disabled, then the requested number of threads will execute the parallel region.
 If dynamic adjustment is enabled then the requested number of threads is the maximum number of threads that may execute the parallel region.

-If a parallel region is encountered while dynamic adjustment of the number of threads is disabled, and the number of threads requested for the parallel region exceeds the number that the run-time system can supply, the behavior of the program is implementation-defined.
+If a parallel region is encountered while dynamic adjustment of the number of threads is disabled, and the number of threads requested for the parallel region is more than the number that the run-time system can supply, the behavior of the program is implementation-defined.
 An implementation may, for example, interrupt the execution of the program, or it may serialize the parallel region.

 The `omp_set_dynamic` library function and the `OMP_DYNAMIC` environment variable can be used to enable and disable dynamic adjustment of the number of threads.

 The number of physical processors actually hosting the threads at any given time is implementation-defined.
-Once created, the number of threads in the team remains constant for the duration of that parallel region.
+Once created, the number of threads in the team stays constant for the duration of that parallel region.
 It can be changed either explicitly by the user or automatically by the run-time system from one parallel region to another.

 The statements contained within the dynamic extent of the parallel region are executed by each thread, and each thread can execute a path of statements that's different from the other threads.
 Directives encountered outside the lexical extent of a parallel region are referred to as orphaned directives.